RahulGIT24/QrCode-Generator/Readme.md

-# A QR Code Generator usin Python
+# A QR Code Generator using Python

 ### Author Links